 We are rarely ever assumed to be the boss or the leader.

 Dress to Impress

-To be taken seriously, we all need to work hard, be confident and also, I think, look the part, or dress to impress.
-We have been told that you should always dress for the part you want.
-I agree with this.
-There is something about dressing well, and making a good first impression that can go a long way towards building credibility.
+To be taken seriously, we all need to work hard, be confident, and dress to impress or dress for the part we want.
+There is something about dressing well and making a good first impression that can go a long way towards building credibility.

 Why Clothes Matter